 Section F. provides the procedure for specific submission to a judgment formerly referred to as confession of judgment after suit.
 ORS 26.010 through 26.040.
 The procedure is basically stipulation to an agreed judgment.
-Note, this is not a confession of judgment based upon prior contractual agreement, which is eliminated, but an actual stipulation to judgment after action.
-Dismissals by stipulation are covered by Rule 54.
+The attorney for a party may sign the stipulation.
+Confessions of judgment without action are covered by Rule 73.